Access Construction Skills QLD Funded Training in Townsville and Regional QLD

 Construction Skills Queensland (CSQ) is an independent, not-for-profit, industry funded body supporting employers, and workers in the building and construction industry by subsidising training for eligible participants.

 CSQ provides funding to RTOs to provide training to eligible workers in the building and construction industry.
-The CSQ funding also provides assistance to unemployed eligible workers that have had experience in the industry and self-employed workers.
+The CSQ funding also provides assistance to unemployed eligible workers that have had experience in the industry and self-employed eligible workers.

-AIT are proud recipients of CSQ funding in 2024-25 for short courses programs.
-The funding for short courses in 2024-25 consists of 2 programs – Civil Program and Building Program.
+AIT are proud recipients of CSQ funding in 2025-26 for short courses programs.
+The funding for short courses in 2025-26 consists of 2 programs – Civil Program and Building Program.
 Eligible participants can choose up to a maximum of 8 short courses across 2 programs.
 Of the 8 short courses, there is a restriction of a maximum of 3 high risk licence units and 3 units that start with RIIMPO.

 Eligibility Requirements